facebookresearch/dora/README.md

 - `-p, --partition PARTITION`: partition to use.
 - `-c, --comment COMMENT`: comment for the job (e.g. if priority is used).
 - `--clear`: cancel any previous job, clear the XP folder (i.e. delete checkpoints) and reschedule.

+### Clean git and `dora launch`

+If `clean_git` is set for this project (see [the examples above](#making-your-code-compatible-with-dora) for how to do this), Dora will clone the repository (and fail if it is not in clean state), and run the remote job from this clone.
+The clone will be in the XP folder, in the `code` subfolder.

 ## `dora info`: Inspecting an XP